Veps (band): Record labels

 Veps was signed to the independent record label Kanine Records in 2020.
 They released their first single, 'Ecstasy' on the label on 23 April 2021.

+On January 26, 2024 Veps released the single 'Greetings From Peru' and at the same time announced their second album, 'Dedicated To:', set for release on June 14, 2024, on Miktam Records/Universal Music.

+Their first single after the 'Dedicated To:' album, 'My Champagne Socialist', was released on the Swedish label PNKSLM August 27 2025.

 Music

 'Ecstasy' peaked at 23 on the Spanish iTunes Top 100 Alternative Songs Chart.
 The band released their first EP, 'Open the Door', on Kanine Records on 11 June 2021.
 The EP was mixed by the Norwegian producer Matias Tellez.
 Caitlin Mincher of the music site, 'WhentheHornBlows' remarked that the EP is "the perfect bridge between the unique and the familiar.
 Open the Door is a gorgeous blend of 90’s angst and raw instrumentals, and it’s a debut that’s beyond promising", while Atwood Magazine said it "introduces a vibrant new artistry, sets a high bar, and makes room for growth in all directions".

 Following the 'Open the Door' EP the band released the single 'His brother' in October 2021.
-In March 2022 they released another single, 'Ballerina (Norah)', which led to Veps being picked as the Spotlight Artist of the week at the BBC Radio 6 Music show New Music Fix by Steve Lamacq on Friday March 25 2002.
+In March 2022 they released another single, 'Ballerina (Norah)', which led to Veps being picked as the Spotlight Artist of the week at the BBC Radio 6 Music show New Music Fix by Steve Lamacq on Friday March 25, 2002.
 God Is in the TV wrote about 'Ballerina (Norah)' that it "is a impossibly catchy hook laden track (..) swelling with wonderful harmonies to a wonderful chorus that teeters on that balance beam of affection and insecurity.
 Both singles were released on Kanine Records.

-On September 16 2022 Veps announced their forthcoming debut album Oslo Park, to be released on November 18 2022 on Kanine Records.
+On September 16, 2022 Veps announced their forthcoming debut album Oslo Park, to be released on November 18, 2022 on Kanine Records.
 At the same time they released the single "Mooney Tunes" which according to Paste Magazine "sharpens Veps' warm indie-rock sound to a fine point, yet maintains the dreamy whimsy of their earlier material".

+Veps' sophomore album Dedicated To: was released on June 14, 2024.
+According to When the Horn Blows, the record sees the band stick to their wonderfully DIY roots and imbue their sound with a new sense of maturity and growth.

 Musical style and influences

-Their music style is described as alt rock with a strong ’90s vibes as well as fusing alt-pop with indie rock elements.
+The band's music style is described as fusing alt-pop with indie rock elements.